Terms of Report

 Any complaint regarding this service must be submitted in writing to the Company within 10 working days of receipt of the report.
 The Consultant will review the matter and respond within a reasonable timeframe.

-iv) Requests to provide a hard copy may incur an additional postage fee, and the report will be issued in black and white.
+iv.
+Requests for a hard copy may incur an additional postage fee, and the report will be issued in black and white.

-viii) Refunds may take up to 2 working weeks to process.
+vi.
+Refunds may take up to two working weeks to process.

 These Terms shall be governed by and construed in accordance with the laws of Ireland, and the parties submit to the exclusive jurisdiction of the Irish Courts.